Course Withdrawal Refunds

 Students may pay in person and receive a receipt by presenting the invoice and payment to Student Financial Services, Myrtle Hall 6th Floor, between 9 AM and 5 PM, Monday, Tuesday, Wednesday, and Friday.
 Evening hours are on Thursdays.
 Payment by mail avoids waiting in line.
 Please allow five working days for mail delivery and a minimum of three weeks for processing.

-The Institute charges a processing fee of up to $25 when a check is returned by the student’s bank for any reason.
+The Institute charges a processing fee of $25 when a check is returned by the student’s bank for any reason.
 Any check in payment of an Institute charge that is returned by the bank may result in a late-payment charge, as well as a returned-check charge.

 We strongly recommend that you view your bill online periodically.
-In addition, we recommend giving parents or any third-party payer access to the Parent Module so they can view/pay your bill online.
+In addition, we recommend giving parents or any third-party payer access to the Proxy Module so they can view/pay your bill online.
 A student who contests a portion of the bill should pay the uncontested portion by the due date and immediately contact the appropriate office to request an adjustment.
 Adjustments should be pursued and resolved immediately to avoid a hold on registration or grades.

 Direct Loans (Stafford, PLUS)